jonathf/numpoly/docs/comparison.rst

     >>> q0**3*q1 < q0**2*q1**2 < q0*q1**3
     True

-  If there are more than two, and the dominant order first addresses the first, then the second, and so on:
+  If there are more than two indeterminants, the dominant order first addresses the first name (sorted lexicographically), then the second, and so
+  on:

   .. code:: python

     >>> q0**2*q1**2*q2 < q0**2*q1*q2**2 < q0*q1**2*q2**2
     True

-* Polynomials that have exactly the same leading polynomial, are compared by the leading polynomial coefficient:
+* Polynomials that have the same leading polynomial exponents, are compared by the leading polynomial coefficient:

   .. code:: python